-If you notice that on a hot day, when entering your home, it seems as hot and humid as the outside, well, you just may have a frozen air conditioning system!
+If you notice that on a hot day your home seems as hot and humid inside as it is outside, you just may have a frozen air conditioning system!

 Your central air conditioner may freeze up for the following reasons:

 - Insufficient airflow across the air conditioning unit’s inside evaporator coil